The square of a Hamilton cycle in randomly perturbed graphs: Proof of Theorem

 \textbf{Covering $V_0$.} In the next step we cover all vertices of $V_0$ by extending the connecting paths that we have already constructed and we recall that $|V_0| \le 2 \delta n$.
-It is crucial for the rest of the argument (in particular for the applications of Lemma~\ref{lem:multipartite2} and~\ref{lem:bipartite}) that the conditions on the relation between the sizes of the clusters are still satisfied and that the end-tuples remain in the same clusters, i.e. if we extend the square of a path with one end-tuple in a cluster $V_i$, then the extended path needs to have the new end-tuple in the same cluster $V_i$.
+It is crucial for the rest of the argument (in particular for the applications of the Star Cover Lemma and the Pair Cover Lemma) that the conditions on the relation between the sizes of the clusters are still satisfied and that the end-tuples remain in the same clusters, i.e. if we extend the square of a path with one end-tuple in a cluster $V_i$, then the extended path needs to have the new end-tuple in the same cluster $V_i$.
 We will again make use of Lemma~\ref{lem:paths2}, with a suitable collection of tuples $H$.
 Before giving a precise description, we refer to Figure~\ref{fig_absorb1b} and illustrate the extension when $k=3$ and we want to cover a vertex $v \in V_0$ by extending the square of a connecting path with end-tuple $(x_1, x_2)$ in the centre cluster $V_i$ of a copy of $K_{1,3}$.
 We will find $24$ additional vertices as drawn in Figure~\ref{fig_absorb1b}, where we stress the following conditions.
-The vertices $v_{3,1}, \dots ,v_{3,6}$ are all neighbours of $v$ in $G$ (which will be guaranteed by the minimum degree condition), the blue edges are random edge (which will be guaranteed by Lemma~\ref{lem:paths2}), while the black edges are from the graph $G$ (which will be guaranteed by regularity).
-Thus we extend the connecting path into the square of a path with end-tuples $(x_2,x_1)$ and $(x_2',x_1')$ still in $V_i$.
+The vertices $v_{3,1}, \dots ,v_{3,6}$ are all neighbours of $v$ in $G$ (which will be guaranteed by the minimum degree condition), the blue edges are random edges (which will be guaranteed by Lemma~\ref{lem:paths2}), while the black edges are from the graph $G$ (which will be guaranteed by regularity).
+Thus we extend the connecting path with one end-tuple $(x_1,x_2)$ in $V_i$ to a longer connecting path with end-tuple $(x_1',x_2')$ still in $V_i$, by appending the square of a path containing $v$ and with end-tuples $(x_2,x_1)$ and $(x_1',x_2')$ (recall this is consistent with the way we defined end-tuples).
 Moreover, since six new vertices have been covered from each cluster, the relation between their sizes still holds.